fabioespinosa/runregistry_api_client/readme.md

 })
 ```

-Apply a custom filter (run_numbers between 309000 and 310000 which had at least one GOOD dt lumisection):
+Apply a custom filter (run_numbers between 309000 and 310000 which had at least one GOOD dt lumisection)

 ```python
 import runregistry